 Non-Discretionary Items.
-The election of directors, advisory say on pay vote and advisory vote on the frequency of holding the say on pay vote are non-discretionary items and may not be voted on by brokers, banks or other nominees who have not received specific voting instructions from beneficial owners.
+The election of directors and advisory say on pay vote are nondiscretionary items and may not be voted on by brokers, banks or other nominees who have not received specific voting instructions from beneficial owners.

 Discretionary Items.
 The ratification of the appointment of KPMG LLP as independent registered public accounting firm is a discretionary item.
 Generally, brokers, banks and other nominees that do not receive voting instructions from beneficial owners may vote on this proposal in their discretion.